sarahholden/sarahholden/README.md

 <br/>
 <p>Hi, I'm Sarah, a detail-oriented software engineer.
 With over a decade of professional experience, I've brought numerous customer-facing apps and websites to life, all while maintaining a focus on functionality and ensuring a smooth, intuitive customer experience.</p>

-<p>My programming approach is driven by both my inherent creativity and analytical thinking.
+<p>My programming approach is driven by both creativity and analytical thinking.
 Problem-solving and debugging are tackled with a solution-oriented mindset, and my natural creativity consistently motivates me to discover fresh approaches to tasks, and to hone the automation of workflows.</p>

 <p>Currently, I am on the lookout for opportunities where I can apply and further enhance my technical expertise.</p>